Stamp Duty & Registration Charges in Goa — 2026 Guide

 • Court-ordered partition: Partition deeds executed pursuant to a court decree have reduced stamp duty compared to voluntary partition.

-• Inheritance / Will: Transmission of property through probated Will or intestate succession does not attract stamp duty — only a nominal mutation fee applies.
+• Inheritance / Will: Transmission of property through a probated Will or intestate succession does not attract stamp duty — only a nominal mutation fee applies.

-If purchasing a flat or villa from a developer before completion, stamp duty applies on the agreement value at the time of registration of the Agreement to Sale — even before the OC is issued.
+If purchasing a flat or villa from a developer before completion, stamp duty applies on the agreement value at the time of registration — even before the OC is issued.
 Additionally, GST at 5% (without ITC) is payable on the construction value component for under-construction residential units.
-GST does not apply to completed, ready-to-move properties or pure land transactions.

 • Under-declaring the sale price: Stamp duty evasion via under-declaration is a criminal offence.
 Sub-Registrars compare declared values against RR rates and can refer cases for investigation.